 For more trade liberalization and integration with its neighbors, Egypt, alongside with other 25 African countries, signed a free trade pact under the name of "Tripartite Free Trade Area" (TFTA) to create a common market with preferential tariffs that aims at easing the movement of goods over a large market with 625 million citizens.
+Egypt also joined 44 other African countries in signing the Continental Free Trade Area (CFTA) to set up the world's largest free trade area.
 Moreover and due to the fact that FDI is another key driver growth for any developing economy, the Egyptian government took many steps to improve the investment climate and attract more private investments as highlighted in many international conferences organized to present available investment opportunities in promising sectors.